klepas/fuckyouimaplatypus-site/index.md

 What do I need to bring?
 : Laptop
-: Camping equipment (tent, sleeping bag, sleeping matt, pillow) or sleep in your car : Food, water, cooking equipment and utensils to survive 2 nights camping
+: Camping equipment (tent, sleeping bag, sleeping mat, pillow) or sleep in your car : Food, water, cooking equipment and utensils to survive 2 nights camping

 Other things that may be useful to bring: